 It goes without saying that you should always freshly wash a car before applying any form of paint protection.
 However, I wanted to make this point very clear.

 Your car should be squeaky clean before applying any waxes.
 When you apply a wax, you’re rubbing the paint’s surface.
-So if there’s any level of dust, you run the risk of scratching the paint lightly, inflicting swirls and marring.
+So if there’s any level of dust, you run the risk of scratching the paint, inflicting swirls and marring.

 2. Decontaminate if Necessary